2002 Australian Grand Prix: Qualifying

-Saturday's afternoon one-hour qualifying session saw each competitor limited to twelve laps, with the starting order decided by their fastest laps.
-During this session, the 107% rule was in effect, which necessitated each driver set a time within 107 per cent of the quickest lap to qualify for the race.
+During Saturday's one-hour qualifying session, each racer was limited to twelve laps, with the starting position set by their fastest laps.
+The 107% rule was in force during this session, requiring each driver to achieve a time within 107% of the fastest lap to qualify for the race.
 The session began on a dry track until a heavy rainstorm fell halfway through, making the circuit slippery and prevented any improvement in lap time.
-Barrichello completed two laps before it rained (the first was compromised by slower traffic); he took the fourth pole position of his career and his first since the 2000 British Grand Prix with a time of 1 minute, 25.843 seconds.
-He was joined on the grid's front row by Michael Schumacher, who made an error on a kerb in the first third of a lap.
-Ralf Schumacher, third, remained in the garage for the first three minutes to avoid slower traffic.
-Fourth-placed Coulthard attempted to pass an unsighted Villeneuve on the outside at the final turn and they made contact.
-Coulthard hit the wall with his right-rear wheel and spun onto a run-off area.
+Barrichello completed two laps before it rained (the first was compromised by slower traffic); he took the fourth career pole position and his first since the 2000 British Grand Prix with a time of 1:25.843.
+He was joined on the grid's front row by Michael Schumacher, who made an error on a kerb in the first sector.
+Third-placed Ralf Schumacher stayed in the garage for the opening three minutes to avoid slower traffic.
+Fourth-placed Coulthard attempted to pass an unsighted Villeneuve on the outside of the final turn, but they collided.
+Coulthard's right-rear wheel hit the wall and he spun onto a run-off area.
 An error put his teammate Räikkönen fifth.
 Montoya in sixth lost six-tenths of a second after Fisichella slowed his first timed lap.
 Trulli in seventh was slowed by a Jaguar car on his first lap.
-Fisichella in eighth expressed satisfaction with the balance and performance of his car.
+Fisichella in eighth expressed satisfaction with his car's balance and performance.
 Massa was the highest-placed rookie in ninth after two errors.
 His teammate Heidfeld qualified tenth.

-Button was the fastest driver not to qualify in the top ten after he was fourth early on.
+Button was the fastest driver who did not qualify in the top ten after being fourth early on.
 Panis completed one timed lap as he could not extract more performance from his BAR 004 and took 12th.
 Excess oversteer slowed his teammate Villeneuve in 13th.
 Salo, 14th, drove cautiously on his first timed lap.
 A minor fuel pressure fault limited Frentzen in 15th to one untroubled lap.
-McNish, 16th, had one set of tyres deducted from his qualifying allocation because Toyota mistakenly used one set assigned for the Friday practice sessions on Saturday.
+McNish, 16th, had a set of tyres deducted from his qualifying allocation because Toyota erroneously used one set designated for Friday's practice sessions on Saturday.
 A stoppage caught out Bernoldi at the start of his first timed lap and he qualified 17th.
 Webber took 18th and used wet-weather tyres.
 The two Jaguar R3 cars had a major aerodynamic deficiency and were 19th and 20th: A rear brake balance slowed Irvine and a handling deficiency saw de la Rosa drive the spare Jaguar.
 Yoong completed one timed lap for 21st.
 Five minutes in Sato's spare Jordan EJ12 car stopped before Stewart turn with a hydraulic clutch problem that automatically selected third gear.
 The session was stopped for eight minutes to allow marshals to move his car.
 Sato returned to his garage and drove Fisichella's race car but the rain made him more than 107 per cent slower than Barrichello.